-When oversized holes are used, the required strength for the limit state of bolt slip need not exceed a load effect based upon using the load combinations stipulated by the applicable building code, including the amplified seismic load.
+When oversized holes are used, the required strength for the limit state of bolt slip need not exceed the seismic load effect determined using the overstrength seismic load.

 Connections of braces designed to resist a portion of the link end moment shall be designed as fully restrained.